Ljubljana City Break: A Perfect 3-Day Weekend Itinerary

 For those with a bigger appetite, Sokol’s menu offers an array of traditional dishes to try.
 Highlights include the Carniolan sausage (Kranjska klobasa) with sauerkraut and mustard, the venison goulash, and the famous štruklji, Slovenia’s rolled dumplings filled with cottage cheese or nuts.
 For dessert, the apple strudel or Prekmurska gibanica, a layered pastry, are must-tries.

-Dining at Gostilna Sokol is a journey through Slovenia’s culinary traditions, and whether you go for a full meal or a light bite like we did, it’s an experience not to be missed while in Ljubljana.
+Dining at Gostilna Sokol is a journey through Slovenia’s culinary traditions.
+Whether you go for a full meal or a light bite like we did, it’s an experience not to be missed while in Ljubljana.

 Catch Stunning Views from the Nebotičnik Skyscraper